scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 ## Note
 To make Byzantine fault detection with auditing work properly, Ledger and Auditor should be deployed and managed in different administrative domains.
 However, in this guide, we will deploy Ledger and Auditor in the same Kubernetes cluster to make the test easier.

-## Environment
+## What we create

-We will create the following environment on a Kubernetes cluster.
+We will deploy the following components on a Kubernetes cluster as follows.

 ```
 +-----------------------------------------------------------------------------------------------------------------------------+